 So, should you worry about the changes?

-There’s no doubt that the value you can extract in terms of gift cards or air miles will decline for many personal Amex cards from April 2019.
+There’s no doubt that the value you can extract in terms of gift cards or air miles will decline for many personal Amex cards.

 However, it’s a different story for Amex business cards.
 The jury is still out, and only business owners themselves will be able to tell whether the marked improvement in earning rates will more than compensate for the decline in redemption rates.